 Stall Fees are calculated as a percentage of the seller's gross sales for that Market Day.
 A stall fee will be collected for each space used, even in case of no sales.

-- Members: 6% of gross sales ($30.00 minimum on Sat, $20 minimum at Picnic in the Park and $10 minimum at the UC Davis Farmers Market - Silo)
+- Members: 7% of gross sales ($30.00 minimum on Sat, $20 minimum at Picnic in the Park and $10 minimum at the UC Davis Farmers Market - on the quad, across from Coffee House)

-- Non-Members: 8% of gross sales, $26.00 minimum (You must be a member to sell on Sat or at the UC Davis - Silo Farmers Market - Silo)
+- Non-Members: 8% of gross sales, $26.00 minimum (You must be a member to sell on Sat or at the UC Davis Farmers Market - on the quad, across from Coffee House)

 Market Hours :